patent holders signed agreements with the MPP

 but access to diagnosis and treatment is low especially in low- and

-where the vast majority of people with the virus live.
+middle-income countries, where the vast majority of people with the virus

 PEOPLE HAVE